A "Periodicity" Phenomenon of the Attaching Map of the Suspended Two-Cell Complex: Functorial decompositions of looped suspensions--Selick and Wu's -theory

-Also due to Selick and Wu, the above proposition has a homotopy theoretical analog.
-It admits a ``homotopy theoretical realization'', or say, a `` geometric realization".
-Assertions (1), (2) and (3) of the following proposition are given in Selick and Wu \cite[Thm.~1.2]{SW2006}; on assertion (5), notice that the filtered homotopy colimt commutes with the suspension functor $\s$; on assertion (3), the first part follows immediately from assertion (5) and Prop.~\ref{aminq}(2), and the second part is given in \cite[pp.~440]{SW2006}.
+Due also to Selick-Wu, the above proposition has a homotopy theoretic analogue.
+It admits a ``homotopy theoretic realization'' (or a `` geometric realization").
+Assertions (1), (2) and (4) of the following proposition are given in Selick-Wu \cite[Theorem~1.2]{sw2006}; for assertion (5), notice that the filtered homotopy colimit commutes with the suspension functor $\s$; for assertion (3), the first part follows from assertion (2) and its proof in \cite[p.~451]{sw2006}, and the second part is given in \cite[p.~440]{sw2006}.